ThePyProgrammer/book-site/content/docs/feynman/Feynman Diagrams.md

 We will dive in deeper into Feynman diagrams, but eventually, we must support our intuition with laws that exist.
 Most importantly, each vertex in a Feynman diagram must conserve charge, baryon number and lepton number.

 The conservation of charge is quite logical.
-For instance, an up quark has a charge of +2/3, while a down quark has a charge of –1/3.
-This is also why neutrons, having one up quark and two down quarks is neutral, while protons, having one two up quarks and one down quark has a charge of +1.
-If a neutron decays into a proton, a W- boson must be spit out to conserve charge.
+For instance, an up quark has a charge of $+\frac{2}{3}$, while a down quark has a charge of $-\frac{1}{3}$.
+This is also why neutrons, having one up quark and two down quarks is neutral, while protons, having one two up quarks and one down quark has a charge of $+1$.
+If a neutron decays into a proton, a $W^-$ boson must be spit out to conserve charge.

 Baryons are massive particles which are made up of three quarks in the standard model.
-Each baryon is giving a baryon number of 1.
-By logic, quarks are given a baryon number of 1/3.
-An antiquark is given a baryon number of –1/3.
-This is why mesons, made up of a quark and antiquark, are given a baryon number of 0.
+Each baryon is giving a baryon number of $1$.
+By logic, quarks are given a baryon number of $\frac{1}{3}$.
+An antiquark is given a baryon number of $-\frac{1}{3}$.
+This is why mesons, made up of a quark and antiquark, are given a baryon number of $0$.
 No known decay process or interaction in nature changes the net baryon number.

-All leptons are given a lepton number of 1, while all anti-leptons are given a lepton number of –1.
+All leptons are given a lepton number of $1$, while all anti-leptons are given a lepton number of $-1$.
 For example, an electron and anti-neutrino will balance each other out, and that’s why they appear in the beta decay of an atom.

 ![electrons repelling each other, with 2 photons](/images/complicated-diagram-with-gluons.png)